 In order to complete your registration, you must resolve any outstanding holds on your USF account.
-You can view your hold(s) and the contact information of the corresponding department or office in OASIS under the Registration Status screen.
+You can view your hold(s) and the contact information of the corresponding department or office in OASIS (Links to an external site.) under the Registration Status screen.
 The most common registration holds are:

-- AA: a Mandatory First-Year Undergraduate Academic Advising hold - CC: a Cash Collections hold - A full listing of holds and how to remove them can be found at www.usf.edu/undergrad/students/holds. aspx
+- AA: a Mandatory First-Year Undergraduate Academic Advising hold - CC: a Cash Collections hold - A full listing of holds and how to remove them can be found at www.usf.edu/undergrad/students/holds.aspx (Links to an external site.)